 The flash was used here and it did a decent job of lighting the interior of this house.

 Picacho Peak State Park, near the trailhead.
 For quite a few shots I tried to shade the lens from the sun using my hand, but as you see, the lens captured what the viewfinder did not.
 Crap, about a third of my images had my hand in them.

 The actual view through the finder was just the window, so it appears the viewfinder is off center, and doesn’t show the whole capture area.
 I see moderate pincushion distortion and color fringing along the sides between high contrast areas.

 The FunSaver has no such problems.
 The battery will stay charged for years; and even if it goes bad, you can still use the camera outdoors in good light.
-I used a disposable camera for a couple of years before It ran out of film, and stored it in my car in the summer where it’s 150° (65°C) degrees inside.
+I used a disposable camera for a couple of years and kept it in my car where it’s 150° (65°C) degrees inside during the summer.
 When I got the pictures back from the shop, they turned out just fine.

 All things considered, the Kodak FunSaver single use camera really is fun, and puts out decent photo quality, especially if you scan the negatives yourself with a good dedicated film scanner.
 If you rely on your local developer/printer, you will probably not get anything close to what you see here, the reason being they scan the negatives too quickly, and that results in a poor light range from deep shadows to bright skies; plus the colors are not really accurate/punchy in my opinion.
 But then again, this is a fun camera right? and if the images look crappy, so what, you had fun just taking the pictures!